mxsgrs/WebApiStarterPack/ReadMe.md

 ### Services and dependency injection pattern

-If you inspect old projects, you might find **most of the code inside controllers**.
-After all this it what **MVC** means.
+If you inspect old projects, you might find **most of the code inside controllers**, after all this it what **MVC** means.
 As practices have evolved, it is now recommended to implement business logic in what we call **services**.

 Once this is done, services can be injected in controllers but also in other services.
 Where previously the business logic contained in a